postgres-ai/docs/src/pages/consulting.md

 # Consulting

 Talk to the Postgres.ai team to solve your performance, scalability, and automation problems related to PostgreSQL.
-We have worked with Postgres professionally since 2005 and have a lot of experience of in maintaining and optimizing heavily loaded systems.
+We have worked with Postgres professionally since 2005 and have a lot of experience in maintaining and optimizing heavily loaded systems.

 How does Postgres.ai differ from other consulting companies?
 - Strong focus on automation: manual operations don't scale.
 Everything needs to be automated: provisioning, backups, backup verification, failover, health checks, dev/test database refreshes, and answering basic DBA answers